GunnarEriksson/chtmltable/README.md

 To set the **CSS id/class** and the **caption** for the table, use the table specification array.

     $tableSpecification = [
-        //'id'        => 'test-table',
+        'id'        => 'test-table',
-        //'class'	  => 'test-table',
+        'class'	    => 'test-table',
         'caption'   => 'The table'
     ];

-If no CSS id or class is set, the default id is html-table.
+If no CSS id or class is set, the default id is "html-table".

 #### Column specifications
 It is possible to set a number of specifications for a column.
 To set column specifications,